Hanoi-Style Vermicelli Noodles with Grilled Pork (Bun Cha Hanoi)

 Sweet Chili Papaya Dipping Sauce

-- Grill the pork over charcoal fire for a more authentic taste.
-You can also bake them in the oven at 400 degrees Farenheit for about 10 minutes.
-Make sure to flip and rotate for an even cooking.
+Grill the sliced pork and patties over charcoal fire for a more authentic taste.
+You can also bake them in the oven at 400°F for about 10 minutes.
+Make sure to flip and rotate for even cooking.

-When you are ready to serve, add a single portion of meat to a small bowl.
-Ladle on the sweet papaya chili sauce on the meat.
-Then serve with a side of rice noodles and platter of fresh Vietnamese herbs.
+To serve, add a single portion of meat to a small bowl.
+Add the sweet papaya chili sauce on the meat.
+Serve with a side of rice noodles and platter of fresh Vietnamese vegetables and herbs.